NayMyers/Dissertation/Dissertation/Writeup/bibliogSoupNotes.md

 * Plant identification based on very deep convolutional neural networks (HEYAN ZHU et al)
   - justified that CNN's are more effective than using hand-crafted features

+ * Handwritten Digit Recognition: Applications of Neural Network Chips and Automatic Learning
+    - 9.298 binary images of isolated digits.
+7,29 1 of which are used for training 2,007 used for testing. as the training set, while the remaining 2,007 are use

 # Note
   - I want the back-end to be modular in the sense that I am able to choose from multiple CNN's with different functions.
 For instance:
     - Crop identification